fleasion/Fleasion/README.md

 All interception happens locally on your machine.
 The proxy requires administrator privileges to write the hosts file and bind port 443 &mdash; Fleasion will prompt for UAC elevation on first launch.

-**VPN compatibility:** because interception uses the system hosts file (application layer) rather than kernel-level packet capture, it is fully compatible with VPN software.
+**VPN compatibility:** Because interception uses the system's hosts file (application layer), it should be compatible with most VPN software, as long as it respects your Windows hosts file.

 ## Features